Category:

 What is Debbie Allen's Net Worth?

-Debbie Allen is an American actress, dancer, director, producer and public figure who has a net worth of $14 million.
+Debbie Allen is an American actress, dancer, director, producer, and public figure who has a net worth of $14 million.
 That is a combined net worth with her longtime husband, athlete/agent Norm Nixon.
 Debbie Allen has won Emmy, Tony, and Golden Globe Awards for her work in television and on stage.

 She won a third Emmy Award for Choreography for the "Motown 25th Anniversary Special".
 She has gone on to direct and choreograph for multiple award-winning theater, television, and film productions.
 She also runs her own dance school in Atlanta, Georgia.
-She is also a guest judge on "So You Think You Can Dance".
+She is also a guest judge on "So You Think You Can Dance."

 Early Life

-Allen was interested in dancing from a young age and auditioned at the Houston Ballet Academy at the age of twelve, one of the few African-American dancers to do so.
+Allen was interested in dancing from a young age.
+He auditioned at the Houston Ballet Academy at the age of twelve, one of the few African-American dancers to do so.
 Even though she exceeded the standards for admission, she was denied.
 However, a month later, she was admitted by a Russian instructor at the school who saw her perform in a show.
 She was then allowed to stay at the school once her potential was obvious.
 She again experienced racism in the world of ballet when she was told by the North Carolina School of the Arts that her body was not suited for ballet, even though she was a very proficient dancer.
-These experiences led Allen to focus her attention more on her academics and other artistic pursuits.
+These experiences led Allen to focus more on academics and other artistic pursuits.

 Career